The castle at La Rochepot seen from a distance, surrounded by trees and a village of red rooftops

 • Day 1

-Your guides will greet you at the train station in Dijon, a culinary mecca of international influence.
-The adventure begins with an essential bike fitting and safety talk before our first a scenic spin to Château Commarin, a domaine that has remained in the same family for 26 generations since 1214.
+Your guides will greet you at the train station in Dijon before an essential bike fitting and safety talk.
+Set off on our first scenic spin to Château Commarin, a domaine that has remained in the same family for an impressive 26 generations, dating back to 1214.
 Enjoy lunch at a typical local auberge before we continue riding through the Burgundian countryside.
 Pedal alongside the famous Canal de Bourgogne which connects Burgundy to Paris and is one of the most attractive canals in France.
 Finish on relatively flat terrain all the way to our luxurious accommodation at Abbaye de la Bussière, where we will spend two nights.
 This evening we’re treated to a meal prepared especially for us by the hotel chef.
-Bon dégustation!
+Bonne dégustation!

 Meals: Lunch / Dinner